-The APWA International Affairs Committee and The Eisenhower Institute at Gettysburg College are pleased to announce the 2014 Jennings Randolph International Fellows:
+The APWA International Affairs Committee and the Eisenhower World Affairs Institute at Gettysburg, Pennsylvania are pleased to announce the 2016 Jennings Randolph International Fellows:

 The Jennings Randolph International Fellowship Program was established at the Eisenhower World Affairs Institute in May of 1987 and is administered by the American Public Works Association.
 The Fellowship supports participation at a public works conference of one of our international partners and a public works study tour in that country.

 In making the program available to its members, APWA hopes to further its international principles:

 The Jennings Randolph International Fellowship Program has been in place since 1988.

 To provide an opportunity for APWA members to broaden their knowledge and exchange experiences and information on trends and advances in public works, through contact with our international partners.